dmhacker/rg-bots/README.md

 rg-bots
 =======

-These are some of my open-source robots for the artificial intelligence competition _robotgame_.
+These are some of my open-source robots for the online artificial intelligence competition _Robot Game_.
 They were written in Python.
 You can find some in use on [my profile](http://robotgame.net/user/8867).

 ---